Leica X Typ 113 vs Panasonic LX100

 The Leica X (Typ 113) and the Panasonic Lumix DMC-LX100 are two digital cameras that were officially introduced in September 2014.
 Both the X Typ 113 and the LX100 are fixed lens compact cameras that are based on an APS-C (X Typ 113) and a Four Thirds (LX100) sensor.
-The Leica has a resolution of 16.1 megapixel, whereas the Panasonic provides 12.7 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Leica has a resolution of 16.1 megapixels, whereas the Panasonic provides 12.7 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Leica X Typ 113 vs Panasonic LX100

 The side-by-side display below illustrates the physical size and weight of the Leica X Typ 113 and the Panasonic LX100.
 The two cameras are presented according to their relative size.
 Three consecutive perspectives from the front, the top, and the back are available.
 All width, height and depth dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic LX100 is notably smaller (22 percent) than the Leica X Typ 113.
 Moreover, the LX100 is markedly lighter (19 percent) than the X Typ 113.
 In this context, it is worth noting that neither the X Typ 113 nor the LX100 are weather-sealed.

 The adjacent table lists the principal physical characteristics of the two cameras alongside a wider set of alternatives.
 If you want to switch the focus of the display and review another camera pair, just select a new right or left comparator from among the camera models in the table.
 Alternatively, you can also move across to the CAM-parator tool and choose from the broad selection of possible camera comparisons there.